canonical/backup-operators/docs/tutorial.md

 The next step is to configure the `s3-integrator` charm.
 Run the following commands to configure it.
 All configuration values are static except the endpoint, which should be the LXD network gateway address ( this varies depending on your setup).
-In this example it's `10.212.71.1`.
+You can infer the gateway address by substituting the last octet of the unit address shown in the `juju status` output with `1`.
+In this example, `10.212.71.247` becomes `10.212.71.1`, so the gateway IP address is `10.212.71.1`.

 ```
 juju config s3-integrator bucket=bacula endpoint=http://10.212.71.1:9000 s3-uri-style=path